 Using its diamondfacts.org web site as a marketing tool, the diamond industry has managed to get this statistic routinely repeated in the press and in jewelry stores worldwide.
 There’s only one problem: it’s not true.

 A closer look at the statistics reveals just how false and deceptive it is.
-Diamonds from Angola and Zimbabwe, the two countries where diamond-related violence has been most extreme in recent years, make up at least 10 percent of the diamond supply or more, measured by value.
+Diamonds from the Central African Republic, Angola, and Zimbabwe – the countries where diamond-related violence has been most extreme in recent years – make up at least 10 percent of the diamond supply or more, measured by value.

 Diamonds produced by artisanal diamond miners in other countries, such as Sierra Leone and the Democratic Republic of Congo, make up about another 5 percent.
 We do not believe that all artisanally-mined diamonds should be banned.
 Artisanal miners might only suffer more.
 But it is also misleading to promote diamonds mined in extreme poverty or using child labor as “conflict free.”